David-davidlxl/Lobsterpincer-Spectator-For-RPi/README.md

 ./OpenCV-4-8-0.sh
 ```

-Finally, download the "LobsterpincerSpectatorForRPi" folder onto Raspberry Pi's Desktop and then run the following code in Raspberry Pi's Terminal:
+Finally, download the "LobsterpincerSpectatorForRPi" folder onto Raspberry Pi's Desktop, extract
+"Stockfish.zip" into the "LobsterpincerSpectatorForRPi" folder, and then run the following code in Raspberry Pi's Terminal:

 ```
 cd Desktop/LobsterpincerSpectatorForRPi/Stockfish/src/